murthyvella/Terraform_vpc-ec2/README.md

 The route table directs that traffic into the subnet.
 The security group filters which ports on the instance are reachable (22, 80).
 The EC2 instance, with a public IP, becomes accessible over SSH and HTTP.

-A couple of things worth flagging in the README as known limitations, since they're common review comments on this kind of setup: the security group opens SSH (22) to 0.0.0.0/0, which is fine for a demo but should normally be restricted to your own IP; and there's only one subnet/AZ, so there's no high availability.